Fire • New Atlantis

 The only known recording in the Sonobeat archives that uses the Sonotone Black Box

-By the end of 1968, at not quite two years old, Austin's Sonobeat Records has enough experience under its belt to begin experimenting with new recording techniques to complement the new sounds that progressive Central Texas bands, like New Atlantis, are developing.
-Sonobeat producer Rim Kelley (Bill Josey Jr.) builds a bizarre sound processing device – that Sonobeat co-founder Bill Josey Sr. dubs the "Sonotone Black Box" – and uses it to turn Jim Mings' lead guitar into a fire-breathing Chimera in New Atlantis' inspired and incandescent interpretation of Fire.
+By the end of 1968, at not quite two years old, Austin, Texas-based Sonobeat Records has enough experience under its belt to begin experimenting with new recording techniques to complement the new sounds that progressive Central Texas bands, like New Atlantis, are developing.
+In that pursuit, Sonobeat producer Rim Kelley (Bill Josey Jr.) builds a bizarre sound processing device – that Sonobeat co-founder Bill Josey Sr. dubs the "Sonotone Black Box" – and uses it to turn Jim Mings' lead guitar into a fire-breathing Chimera in New Atlantis' inspired and incandescent interpretation of Fire.

-Whenever the Joseys demonstrate the Black Box, the response is wild speculation about how it works and appeals to "open it up", but neither Rim nor Bill Sr. ever reveal its inner secrets, so the Black Box gains quite a local reputation.
+Whenever the Joseys demonstrate the Black Box, the response is wild speculation about how it works and appeals to "open it up", but neither Rim nor Bill Sr. ever reveals its inner secrets, so the enigmatic Black Box gains quite a reputation around Austin.
 But for all its notoriety, oddly enough the Black Box is never used on any of Sonobeat’s commercial releases.

-In addition to the Black Box-ified lead guitar on Fire, this track showcases many other recording and mixing techniques Sonobeat is beginning to use in ‘68, all of which are commonplace or even recording cliches in 2019, but in the late '60s are cutting edge: the kit is covered with six mikes, including one above and behind drummer Jay Meade to add an aural illusion of spacial breadth and depth; the Hammond B3 Leslie speaker box is double miked – one on the treble rotor and one on the bass rotor – and mixed to a wide stereo spread; the vocals are compressed to the point of audible pumping; the bass is directly injected into the mixing console (a technique commonly called "direct injection", since it completely bypasses the guitar amp and speaker box) for complete isolation from other instruments; and the mix is equalized across nine frequency bands to thicken it into a wall of sound.
+In addition to the Black Box-ified lead guitar on Fire, this track showcases many other recording and mixing techniques Sonobeat is beginning to use in ‘68, all of which are commonplace or even recording cliches in 2019, but in the late '60s are cutting edge: the kit is covered with six mikes, including one above and behind drummer Jay Meade to add an aural illusion of spacial breadth and depth; Mike Reid's Hammond B3 organ Leslie speaker box is double miked – one on the treble rotor and one on the bass rotor – and mixed to a wide stereo spread; the vocals are compressed to the point of occasional audible pumping; Danny Galindo's bass guitar is plugged directly into the mixing console (a technique commonly called "direct injection", since it completely bypasses the guitar amp and speaker box) for complete isolation from other instruments; and the entire mix is equalized across nine frequency bands to thicken it into a wall of sound.
 The original session "take" goes on for almost seven minutes and is edited to just under five minutes for the trial mix.
 Both the recordings and mix are made in the wee early morning hours, a time that is itself magical to musicians, producers, and recording engineers, and the perfect time to apply the sonic sorcery of the Sonotone Black Box.